What is the School To Prison Pipeline?

 Few students (less than four percent in 1973) were sent to out-of-school home suspension, though increasing awareness or fear of crime and violence in schools was growing.
 This tension applied pressure to state politicians and school districts to adopt policies that necessitated the suspension of students who had a perceived violation of proper conduct.
 In 1994, the Gun-Free Schools Act was passed, thus striking into law a year-long suspension out of school for any student who was caught bearing a weapon in school.
 It was called ‘zero-tolerance.’

 Zero-tolerance policies directly resulted in not only a doubling of suspensions since the 1970s, but even downright expulsion.
-Proponents of these policies may argue this is a good thing- we have to protect our children, no?
-Critics would say back, however, that these policies are broad, subject to interpretation, and disproportionately affect black, low-income, and other minority students.
+Proponents of these policies may argue this is a good thing—we have to protect our children, right?
+Critics would say back, however, that these policies are broad, subject to interpretation, and disproportionately affect Black, low-income, and other minority students.